-Programs in candidacy and accredited programs must maintain compliance with eligibility requirements.
+&lt;sup>3 Programs in candidacy and accredited programs must maintain compliance with eligibility requirements.

-- 1. The institution offering the degree program(s) must be located in a U.S. state, district, or territory and be currently accredited by an accrediting agency that is recognized by the Council for Higher Education Accreditation (CHEA) and/or the U.S. Department of Education.
+- The institution offering the degree program(s) must be located in a U.S. state, district, or territory and be currently accredited (without probation or equivalent status) by an accrediting agency that is recognized by the Council for Higher Education Accreditation (CHEA) and/or the U.S. Department of Education.
 This eligibility requirement must be met at the time of the application submission. - 2.
-The program(s) must not be designated as "low-performing" by the state, as outlined by Title II of the Higher Education Act.
+A degree program leading to teacher licensure must demonstrate that it is a state-approved licensure program and that it is not designated as "low-performing" through Title II of the Higher Education Act.
 (Currently, this designation applies only at the baccalaureate and graduate degree levels.)
-This eligibility requirement must be met at the time of the application submission. - 3.
-The program(s) must be a specialized degree in early childhood or child development with at least 18 credit hours of early childhood coursework.
+This eligibility requirement must be met at the time of the application submission. - 3. (a) The program(s) must be a specialized degree program in early childhood education or child development.
+This part of the eligibility requirement must be met at the time of application. (b) The program must include at least 18 credit hours of early childhood education coursework.
 This may include courses from other departments, such as child psychology, sociology of the family, or children's literature, if these courses are aligned with NAEYC accreditation standards and faculty are willing to participate in site visit interviews.
-This eligibility requirement must be met at the time of the Self-Study Report submission. - 4.
+This part of the eligibility requirement must be met at the time of the Self-Study Report submission. - 4.
 The program(s) requires field experiences.
-This eligibility requirement must be met at the time of the Self-Study Report submission. - 5.
-The program(s) must have graduated at least one individual.
-This eligibility requirement must be met by the time of the Self-Study Report submission. - 6.
+This eligibility requirement must be met at the time of the Self-Study Report submission. - 5. (a) The program(s) must have graduated at least one individual. (b) Candidates are currently enrolled in the program, and/or new candidates have enrolled in the program within the past three years.
+Both parts of this eligibility requirement must be met by the time of the Self-Study Report submission. - 6.
 The faculty for each associate degree program(s) must include at least one full-time faculty member (a) whose primary responsibilities are in the early childhood program(s) submitted for review and (b) who holds a graduate degree in early childhood education, child development, child and family studies, or a related discipline, with at least 18 graduate credits in early childhood/family studies.
 This faculty member must serve as either the primary or secondary contact, and one person may serve in this role for multiple programs.

-The faculty for each baccalaureate and master's degree program must include at least one full-time faculty member (a) whose primary responsibilities are in the early childhood program(s) submitted for review and (b) who holds a doctoral degree in early childhood education, child development, child and family studies, or a related discipline, with at least 18 graduate credits in early childhood/family studies.
+The faculty for each baccalaureate and master's degree program must include at least one fulltime faculty member (a) whose primary responsibilities are in the early childhood program(s) submitted for review and (b) who holds a doctoral degree in early childhood education, child development, child and family studies, or a related discipline, with at least 18 graduate credits in early childhood/family studies.
 This faculty member must serve as either the primary or secondary contact, and one person may serve in this role for multiple programs.